saadaslamali/hydra_installation/README.md

-using hydra for interactive installations,

-changing variables/code based on external inputs

-and python script to generate keyboard presses to trigger events and control OBS
+using hydra for realtime video installation. python script to simulate keyboard press, javascript and obs reading keypresses to change code/videos automatically